Welcome to French

 This scholarship provides financial support for French majors and minors studying abroad.

 The Aliaga-Buchenau Witness in Residence Scholarship is part of the Anabel Aliaga-Buchenau Project which is a partnership between the college and community members.
 The partnership consists of an eyewitness-in-residence and study abroad scholarships.
 Its focus is to build a broad and deep culture within the college that connects the UNC Charlotte environment with cataclysmic events in the world and the people who have been affected by them and/or who have shaped them.
-These scholarships will provide students with the opportunity to study abroad and be exposed to an international community that has experienced an event related to genocide, the Holocaust, or a violation of human rights.
+These scholarships will provide students with the opportunity to study abroad and for them to learn about an international community that has experienced an event related to genocide, the Holocaust, or a violation of human rights.
 This scholarship was made possible by the generous contribution of Ms. Dale F. Halton.

 The annual UNC Charlotte International Festival is centered around booths arranged in colorful marketplace style representing the cultures of over 50 nations.
 The booths are staffed by UNC Charlotte international students and members of Charlotte's international community and feature art, crafts and costumes from each participating country.
 Many booths offer international food for sale.
 Throughout the day the music and dance of a variety of nations are presented on indoor and outdoor stages.
 In addition, the International Festival, which is family-oriented, offers a number of elements such as mimes and face painting designed especially for children.
 French is always well-represented at IFest with a booth where French Club members and French faculty make the best crepes this side of the Atlantic.